tammet/gkc/README.md

 Other useful parameters:

 * "print": 0 or 1, where 0 prohibits almost all printing, default 1.
-* "print_level": integer determining the level of output: useful values are between 0 and 50.
+* "print_level": integer determining the level of output: useful values are between 0 and 50, default 10.
 * "print_json": 0 or 1, where 0 is default and 1 forces json output.
 * "max_size", "max_length", "max_depth", "max_weight" indicate limits on kept clauses, defaults are 0.
 * "equality" : 1 or 0, with 1 being default and 0 prohibiting equality handling.